rzarajczyk/rzarajczyk.github.io/docs/macos-running-amd64-images-on-apple-m1.md

 INFO[0000] socket: unix:///Users/rafal.zarajczyk/.colima/default/docker.sock
 $ docker run ubuntu:latest uname -a
 Linux 52575d133979 5.15.82-0-virt #1-Alpine SMP Mon, 12 Dec 2022 09:15:17 +0000 x86_64 x86_64 x86_64 GNU/Linux
+$ colima delete

+# Starting x84_64 emulation using QEMU
+$ colima start --vm-type qemu --arch x86_64
+$ colima status
+INFO[0000] colima is running using QEMU
+INFO[0000] arch: x86_64
+INFO[0000] runtime: docker
+INFO[0000] mountType: 9p
+INFO[0000] socket: unix:///Users/rafal.zarajczyk/.colima/default/docker.sock
+$ docker run ubuntu:latest uname -a
+Linux da2ec14060a9 5.15.82-0-virt #1-Alpine SMP Mon, 12 Dec 2022 09:15:17 +0000 x86_64 x86_64 x86_64 GNU/Linux
 ```
+To be honest I don't know the pros and cons of those two emulation ways.
+But this is definetelly something worth trying
+if you have to run `amd64` images.

+**Note:** colima allows also to specify other parameters - like the number of CPUs and available memory - so
+you should be able to come up with the setup that fits your needs in the best way.

 ## (Not an) Option 3: wait till Rosetta support is there in Docker Desktop